1873 (S) Seated Liberty Dollar

 Description

 The 1873 (S) Seated Liberty Dollar is a dollar produced at the San Francisco Mint as part of the Seated Liberty Dollars 1840-1873 series.
-With a mintage of only 700, this is an extremely rare issue.
-The obverse features Liberty seated on a rock, holding a pole surmounted by a Phrygian liberty cap in her left hand and a shield inscribed LIBERTY in her right, while the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
-Designed by Christian Gobrecht.
+With a mintage of 700, this is an extremely rare issue — the lowest mintage among 3 mint variants, representing only less than 1% of total production.
+The obverse features Liberty seated on a rock, holding a pole surmounted by a Phrygian liberty cap in her left hand and a shield inscribed LIBERTY in her right and the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
+Final year of the Seated Liberty Dollar, discontinued under the Coinage Act of 1873 in favor of the Trade Dollar.
+Struck at the San Francisco Mint, established during the California Gold Rush and now primarily producing proof and collector coins.
+Auction record: $720 UNC Details 06-28-2023 Stack's Bowers.
 Struck in 90% silver, 10% copper, weighing 26.73 grams, 38.1 mm in diameter, with a reeded edge.
 Cataloged as PCGS #6973.
-The Seated Liberty Dollar was produced from 1840 to 1873, when the denomination was replaced by the Trade Dollar.
-All dates are moderately scarce due to relatively low mintages.
-The 1870-S is one of the great U.S. coin rarities, with perhaps only nine examples surviving.

 External References